 Some people may look back at their childhood and only consider their pre-adolescence years, while others may consider childhood until the end of their teens.
 Knowing when childhood ends can be subjective, but some science explores the topic in more detail.
 To understand childhood, it can be beneficial to look at where this concept begins and ends and the events from childhood that can affect you into adulthood.

-The History of Childhood
+The History Of Childhood

-Stage 1: Early Childhood
+Stage One: Early Childhood

-Stage 2: Middle Childhood
+Stage Two: Middle Childhood

-Stage 3: Adolescence
+Stage Three: Adolescence

 How Does My Childhood Shape Me?

 There could be situations throughout your childhood that may have seemed insignificant at the time but may have impacted who you are today.
 The following examples outline this impact:

 - A supportive family can improve a child's academic performance.

 - A child who grew up in an unloving environment with neglectful parents may struggle more with academics and work.